 These three coaching associations are all membership-based organizations, and share a siimilar approach to accreditation: they typically each have their own specific, content-based and association-centric standards for determining the accreditation status of a coach training school.
 That is, each association specifies the content that must be included in the coach training curriculum in order to be accredited by that group.
 In this way these three associations are similar to the sub-groups (or 'commissions') within many discipline-centered associations such as the American Psychological Association (APA) or the Canadian Counselling and Psychotherapy Association (CCPA) which accredit a specific program or curriculum within a university (but not the university itself).

 The European Model

-In Europe the European Coaching Institute (ECI) and the Association for Coaching (AC) are called "accreditation agencies."
+In Europe the European Coaching Institute (now called the International Institute of Coaching and Mentoring (IICM) and the Association for Coaching (AC) are called "accreditation agencies."
 They accredit individual courses or a 'programme' of studies and not a school or agency.

 Typically their focus is on the number of training hours and the number of contact hours with specifically qualified leaders or teachers.

 There is also a difference between Europe and North America in the use of the term "accreditation."
 In North America the term "accreditation" is typically reserved for or only applied as an approval system for schools or organizations, and the term "certification" is typically used as an approval system for individuals.

 In Europe "accreditation" and "certification" are synonyms for an approval system for individuals and not institutions.
 In Europe for example a qualified coach might be described as an "Accredited Master Coach."